Levels of Evidence in OT

 Level 4 (Single Case Study)

-The ‘lowest’ level of qualitative evidence comes from studies that include a small group or single subject.
-Case studies can shed light on previously unexplored or underrepresented experiences in healthcare, but their very small sample sizes limit the generalizability of these findings to broader populations.
-These are often used as starting points for generating future research questions rather than providing direct evidence for practice or
+The “lowest” level of qualitative evidence comes from studies involving a small group or a single subject.
+Case studies can shed light on previously unexplored or underrepresented experiences in healthcare, but their very small sample sizes limit the generalizability of the findings to broader populations.
+They are often used as starting points for generating future research questions rather than providing direct evidence for practice or

 policy.